cwarren/weedstrikeroguelike/doc/project_setup.md

 module.exports = {
   entry: './js/game.js',
   output: {
-    filename: 'bundle.js'
+    filename: 'the_game.js'
   }
 };```
-    * that config means that when you run webpack it starts with js/index.js and handles all `require` and `import` stuff and puts the resulting assembled code in a file called bundle.js
+    * that config means that when you run webpack it starts with js/index.js and handles all `require` and `import` stuff and puts the resulting assembled code in a file called the_game.js
     * you can run webpack manually via `node_modules/.bin/webpack`, but there's a better way detailed below
-1. add bundle.js to your .gitignore file
+1. add the_game.js to your .gitignore file
 1. add babel to your project (tomorrow's javascript today)
-  * npm install babel-core babel-preset-env babel-loader --save-dev
+  * `npm install babel-cli babel-preset-env babel-loader --save-dev`
 1. configure webpack to use babel
   * ```
   // webpack.config.js
 module.exports = {
   entry: './js/game.js',
   output: {
-    filename: 'bundle.js'
+    filename: 'the_game.js'
   },
   module: {
     rules: [